Contribution Courts

 What is this all about?

-‘Contribution Analysis’ is unlikely a concept that makes you sit up in your seat with excitement.
+‘Contribution Analysis’ is unlikely a concept that makes you sit up in your seat with excitement (though I really hope it does).

 Instead it may feel like a dark art that happens over there somewhere by someone sitting in a tower, abstracted away from your work.
 Something hard to understand, that happens at your programme rather than with it.

 Well, that perception is entirely valid and justified, as historically this is often what happens.
-Someone considered very nerdy sits alone in a room with documents, a bunch of numbers, and some interview transcripts and figures out contribution to a result (yours or otherwise).
+Quite frequently, someone considered somewhat nerdy sits with documents and a blend of evidence and figures out contribution to a result (yours or otherwise).
 They then come to some kind of decision about your programme and inform you of their judgement.
-As such, Contribution Analysis has become something unnecessarily shrouded in jargon, and yet another aspect of Monitoring, Evaluation, and Learning (MEL) that feels inaccessible and sometimes threatening.
+As such, Contribution Analysis has become yet another aspect of Monitoring, Evaluation, and Learning (MEL) that feels inaccessible and sometimes threatening, and shrouded in jargon.

 This is genuinely a shame, as development interventions in this era tend to reside in the domain of the complex: the end result isn’t entirely clear, and the pathway is highly complex.
-You have to learn as you go, change strategy, and have multiple unknown unknowns.
-There will be feedback loops and unpredictable environmental factors, and this cannot be repeated to get the same result.
-Further to this, we are now operating in a global context: each programme is trying to inject expertise and change in what are often crowded spaces.
+Further to this, we are now operating in a global context: each programme is trying to inject expertise and change in what are often crowded implementation spaces.
 The combination of these mean that it is crucial to understand whether and how your work contributed to an observed success or failure.
 It is important not just in feeding the LogFrame or Results Framework beast, but also for learning.

 Understanding how your intervention contributed to something is also important for programmatic learning: we can see what was successful and why so that we can replicate it elsewhere.
 It is also important in times of failure, as it means we can understand how something didn’t contribute and why, so that we can try something different next time (or re-target efforts if a more successful programme is operating where you are).
 If collaborating with another actor, it helps you understand why that was important, and to what degree your work was pivotal to success.
+It helps you show why the whole is greater than the sum of the parts.
 Understanding the nuances of what connects what you’re doing to an observed success is therefore not a punitive or success scoring thing: it’s a learning thing.[1]

-To get away from the jargon and tangle, and to do this in a way that is participatory, I have been developing and using Contribution Courts.
+To get away from the jargon and tangle, and to do this in a way that is participatory, I have been playing with a method called Contribution Courts (Mark Oldenbeauving and I believe Tom Aston have been doing a lot of work with these so please check out their work – Contribution Courts are not mine, but I enjoy the approach!).

 [1] For more details on complexity please see my complexity section.